benjaminion/upgrading-ethereum-book/src/book.md

 The `ParticipationFlags` type was introduced in the Altair upgrade as part of the accounting reforms.

 Prior to Altair, all attestations seen in blocks were stored in state for two epochs.
-At the end of an epoch, finality calculations, and reward and penalty calculations for each active validator, would be done by processing all of the attestations for the previous epoch as a batch.
+At the end of an epoch, finality calculations, and reward and penalty calculations for each active validator, would be done by processing all the attestations for the previous epoch as a batch.
 This created a spike in processing at epoch boundaries, and led to a noticeable increase in late blocks and attestations during the first slots of epochs.
 With Altair, [participation flags](https://github.com/ethereum/consensus-specs/pull/2140) are now used to continuously track validators' attestations, reducing the processing load at the end of epochs.

 Three of the eight bits are [currently used](/part3/config/constants#participation-flag-indices); five are reserved for future use.